da-revo/genPassportScore/readme.md

  *Does visa on arrival to China matter more to you than visa free access to Samoa, The Gambia and Liberia?*

  If yes, you've come to the right place !
- If not, you can go right home.
+ If not, you can suck a fat one.
 Tschüss. :)

  Try it out here [get.passportrank.tk](http://get.passportrank.tk)